Busch ticketed for trespassing, claims no fault

 “I do not substantiate anything that they said in that report,” Busch said Wednesday.

-Busch, 51, a nurse manager from Knox, represents Rensselaerville, Westerlo, and parts of Knox and Berne in her first term as a county legislator.
+Busch, 51, a nurse manager from Berne, represents Rensselaerville, Westerlo, and parts of Knox and Berne in her first term as a county legislator.

 “If anybody else were to do this in the town of Knox, in Berne, it’d be nothing,” Busch said of the media attention on a public official.
 “In the meantime, it’s probably all going to get dismissed.”